 Personal Services (Cosmetology, Lifestyle, and Culinary)

-Personal service trades focus on enhancing well-being and lifestyle through skills in areas like cosmetology and hair, baking and cooking, and fitness training.
+Personal service trades focus on enhancing well-being and lifestyle through skills in areas like cosmetology and hair, baking and cooking, and fitness training, to name a few.
 Many of these would also be considered creative jobs, but also require some technical expertise with certification or licensing to provide quality services to clients.

-How to get into it: Begin with a high school diploma or GED, then enroll in a state-approved training program or trade school for your chosen field, whether that’s cosmetology, barbering, culinary arts, or fitness training.
+How to get into it: After getting your high school diploma or GED, enroll in a state-approved training program or trade school for your chosen field.
 Most personal service careers require certification or licensure, such as a state cosmetology license.
 The American Association of Career Schools has a great resource that shows license requirements by state for many of these trades.

 Public safety and infrastructure trades involve protecting communities and maintaining systems like waste management and environmental services.
 While many of these roles have entry-level work available with little requirements, there are many that also require certifications and specialized training.